tokencard/contracts/README.md

 # The Consumer Contract Wallet

-This repository contains the Smart Contracts needed to power the TokenCard, written in Solidity, for execution in the EVM.
+This repository contains the Smart Contracts needed to power the Monolith, written in Solidity, for execution in the EVM.

 The TokenCard is the world's first non-custodial VISA card, that allows people to hold their own assets, whilst being able to seamlessly move funds to a VISA debit card.
 1% of all loads to the TokenCard are sent, by the user themselves, to the TKN Holder contract.
 This is used to back the TKN contract, aka the Asset Contract.